frenetic-lang/tutorials/OxFirewall/index.md

 title: Firewall with Ox
 ---

-In this chapter, you will compose your repeater with a simple firewall that blocks ICMP traffic.
+In this chapter, we will compose our repeater with a simple firewall that blocks ICMP traffic.
 As a result, the `ping` command will no longer work on hosts.
-But, you will still be able to run other programs, such as Web servers.
-You will first write the `packet_in` function for the firewall.
-After you've tested it successfully, you'll configure the flow table to implement the firewall efficiently.
+But, the network will still carry other traffic, such as Web traffic.
+As before, we will first write the `packet_in` function for the firewall.
+Then, after we've tested it successfully, we'll configure the flow table to implement the same functionality more efficiently.

 ## The Firewall Function

-Unlike the repeater, which blindly forwards packets, the firewall's `packet_in` function needs to inspect packets' headers to determine if they should be dropped.

-To do so, you need to parse the packet received.
+Unlike the repeater, which blindly forwards packets, the `packet_in` function for the firewall needs to inspect packets' headers to determine whether they should be dropped.
+To do this, it needs to parse the packet received.
 Ox includes a packet parsing library that supports some common packet formats, including ICMP.
 You can use it to parse packets as follows:

 ~~~ ocaml
 let packet_in (sw : switchId) (xid : xid) (pktIn : packetIn) : unit =